Shineee/OurAndroid/README.md

 # OurAndroid
-The OurAndroid is a quick Android framework，
+The OurAndroid is a quick Android framework.